Library

 • Start seeing the trends within your research data.

 Use tags, categories, or themes to sort data into buckets that make sense for your goals.
-For example, feedback related to “settings hard to find” or “navigation unclear” can get into a category called “Navigation Issues.
+For example, feedback related to “settings hard to find” or “navigation unclear” can get into a category called "Navigation Issues."

 For numerical data, segment it by meaningful variables, such as user type, device, or region.

 An example would be when looking at average task completion times (numerical data).
 You can segment it by new vs experienced users, discovering that new users take twice as long to complete tasks.
+That’s exactly the kind of finding that makes turning data into actionable insights worth the effort.

 Patterns reveal where your attention is needed most.
 Focus on patterns that directly affect key metrics — retention, adoption, or task completion rates — to keep your product or customer analysis tied to measurable outcomes.